 CDC Federal Register Notice: Requirement for Proof of Negative COVID-19 Test or Documentation of Recovery from COVID-19 Required for All Passengers Traveling to the US From Overseas:

-Detailed information including, specific type of COVID-19 test and timing requirements can be found at the CDC Federal Register Notice
+Detailed information including, specific type of COVID-19 test and timing requirements can be found at the CDC Federal Register Notice? under the "FAQ" document.?

 4/30/21: Updated Guidance from US State Department on Travel Bans and F-1 Visa Students:

 On April 30, 2021, the US State Department indicated that it will provide the National Interest Exemption to all F-1 visa students entering the US AFTER August 1, 2021.
 This includes F-1 visa students traveling from Brazil, China, India, Iran, all Schengen countries including the United Kingdom and Ireland and South Africa.
 Therefore, students from these countries trying to enter the US are no longer subject to the 14-day travel restriction/ban preventing entry.
 For more information, please visit the U.S. State Dept. Posting from 4/26/2021: link here and the Update regarding India.

 SEVIS Extends Existing COVID Guidance Through Fall 2021:

 On April 26, 2021, SEVIS sent out a notification that the existing COVID-19 guidance that allows F-1 visa students to remain enrolled in on-line coursework and/or hybrid instruction has been extended through the 21/22 year bit.ly/2QxagUM.
 Therefore, the existing COVID-19 immigration regulations will apply to the fall 2021 semester!
 This is great news as it will allow the same type of study for international students.